SWEG-2015EC-Batch/KM/ETS0863_15_Mahlet_Belay/bmi_calculator.md

 # Problem Analysis
 ### Problem Description
 Make a program that calculates and display the Body Mass Index (BMI) of a person.
-The program should read the height and weight of a person being given and displays the BMI.
+The program should read the height and weight of a person being given and displays the BMI. <br />
 BMI = weight(in kg) / (height * height(in m))

 ### Problem Analysis